 • First, liе on your back with your knееs bеnt and fееt flat on thе ground, kееping thеm about hip-width apart.

-• Ensure that your pelvis and low back are in a "neutral" position by resting on the back of your pelvis and creating a small space in your lower back.
+• Ensure that your pelvis and lower back are in a "neutral" position by resting on the back of your pelvis and creating a small space in your lower back.
 Your back should not be pressed into the floor.

 • Take a deep breath to prepare, then exhale and gently close the openings of the urethra, vagina, and anus to perform a Kegel contraction.